-Lantern was started in 1989 by Redland Parish Church, with the aim of providing a first-class pre-school education within the context of the Christian faith, for children in the local community aged between three and five years.
+Lantern was started in 1989 by Redland Parish Church, with the aim of providing a first-class pre-school education within the context of the Christian faith, for children in the local community aged between two and a half and five years.
 Lantern is now led by Liz Taberner with a dedicated team of staff members and volunteers.
-In addition to the morning sessions, there is a lunch club.
 Since 2016 Lantern has been meeting in the newly rebuilt church halls complex.

 Lantern’s aim is to provide a warm, and caring environment in which children are safe to explore, learn and discover through play.

 We make available a rich variety of activities that encourage imaginative play, creative skills and constructive abilities.
 We foster independence and social awareness, alongside British values, and whilst highlighting the Christian foundation on which the preschool operates, we are keen to ensure an understanding and appreciation of other faiths and traditions.
 In addition to free play each morning there is a time of directed activity within a small group, and the whole group meets for ‘Circle Time.’
 This provides opportunities for story-telling, singing and news sharing.